By Dr. Nick Touran, Ph.D., P.E., 2014-03-13 , Updated 2020-09-08 , Reading time: 19 minutes

 "In the case of the molten-salt U-233 breeder reactor, it was proposed to have continual chemical processing of a stream of liquid fuel.
 Such an arrangement also offers a way to completely bypass the U-232 contamination problem because 27-day half-life Pa- 233 could be separated out before it decays into U-233."

 Options to make bomb-making less favorable include fostering substantial U-232 contamination in the reactor and denaturing the U-233 with U-238 that keeps the in-reactor inventory safe.
 Both of these options can conceptually be bypassed in the Pa separation route though.
 Besides, U-232 isn’t releasing the gammas, its decay products are, and it has a 70 year half-life.
 So you can just chemically purify your stolen goods and then make the bomb anytime within the next few months or so.

 There are about a dozen other ways people try to amp up the proliferation resistance of various fuel cycles.
 But they always forget that the owner of such a plant can secretly install a chemical cell that does Pa separation.

 This one is mostly true, but also partially false.
 The average crustal concentration of Thorium is 0.00060%, compared with 0.00018% for Uranium .
 But, the oceanic abundance of Th is 4x10-12%, compared with 3.3x10-7% (mass percent).
 Considering that the oceans contain 1.4x1021 kg of water, that amounts to 56,000 tonnes of Th and 4.62 billion tonnes of Uranium.
 Moreover, mining the entire crust is difficult, whereas the ocean delivers to you.
 While seawater extraction of uranium is not yet competitive with traditional mining (it’s hovering around 4x more expensive), it is possible and may become economical in the near future.
 So while Misconception 4 is correct with respect to the crust, it’s not necessarily relevant from a global resource perspective, and there may very well be more accessible Uranium available to us.
-The crust is estimated to weight around 1.0x1022 kg, so overall, there is actually more Th.
+The crust is estimated to weigh around 1.0x1022 kg, so overall, there is actually more Th.
 If you want to get very technical and start including asteroid and star mining, the abundance of Th in the universe is estimated at about 2x that of Uranium.